ARM-software/arm-trusted-firmware/docs/porting-guide.rst

 effort.
 Each platform port can override them with its own implementation if the default implementation is inadequate.

-Platform ports that want to be aligned with standard ARM platforms (for example FVP and Juno) may also use `include/plat/arm/common/plat\_arm.h`_ and the corresponding source files in ``plat/arm/common/``.
+Platform ports that want to be aligned with standard Arm platforms (for example FVP and Juno) may also use `include/plat/arm/common/plat\_arm.h`_ and the corresponding source files in ``plat/arm/common/``.
 These provide standard implementations for some of the required platform porting functions.
-However, using these functions requires the platform port to implement additional ARM standard platform porting functions.
+However, using these functions requires the platform port to implement additional Arm standard platform porting functions.
 These additional functions are not documented here.

 Some modifications are common to all Boot Loader (BL) stages.
 Section 2 discusses these in detail.
 The subsequent sections discuss the remaining modifications for each BL stage in detail.

-This document should be read in conjunction with the ARM Trusted Firmware `User Guide`_.
+This document should be read in conjunction with the TF-A `User Guide`_.

 Common modifications
 --------------------